This blog post is not titled “How to Price Your Art.”

 There are many articles of that kind on the internet, but they attempt to be prescriptive, yet applicable to all kinds of artists.
 They fail to explore the nuances relevant to already-working artists, instead catering to artists making pricing decisions for the first time.

-IX Arts 2024 was last week, and it is a wonderful event it is for deep conversation.
+IX Arts 2024 was last week, and it is a wonderful event for deep conversation.
 Focused on Imaginative Realism, it provided an opportunity to discuss pricing practices and opinions that were specific to our industry.
 Over the course of the week of IX, I spoke with (and occasionally sat down and interrogated) several Main Show artists and collectors.
 These discussions were entirely about the sale of traditional original artwork, as opposed to commission rates, licensing costs, or other ways artists monetize their work.
 Most of us dip our toes into more than one of these, but original artwork sales are often the most opaque.

 Our discussions revealed commonalities, a wide range of thoughts, and a few surprising anecdotes.